Skip to main content

 • Sudden collapse where death follows within hours

-• Projectile diarrhoea followed quickly by death
+• Projectile diarrhoea, followed quickly by death

-• Loud scream followed by death
+• A loud scream followed by death

 Dental health

-Poor dental health is one of the most common killers in rabbits, often because of an incorrect diet.
-Rabbits should eat a diet of at least 85% hay – if they don’t their teeth may elongate and begin to wear unevenly causing sharp ‘spurs’.
-These may cause ulceration to the tongue or cheeks.
-The tooth roots can also break through the jaw bone or grow up into the eye sockets of the rabbit causing pain and abscesses.
+Rabbits should eat a diet of at least 85% hay or grass.
+If they don’t, their teeth may elongate and begin to wear unevenly, causing sharp ‘spurs’.
+These can then lead to ulceration to the tongue or cheeks.
+The tooth roots can also break through the jawbone or grow up into the eye sockets of the rabbit, causing pain and abscesses.

 • One or both eyes weeping or blocked tear ducts